 As you see with each skandha, there is a layering of defense mechanisms.
 There was, oh!
 I’m here, I’m separate.
 Now, there is a reacting to the world around us – is it for us, against us, or something I can ignore?

 The third skandha is “Perception.”
 It’s not enough to decide if things are good, bad, or neutral.
 The third skandha brings in intellect to name, categorize, organize, and conceptualize each and every thing in the world around us.
 That’s a desk, that’s a bed, that’s orange, this movie is dirty, that person is sinful, the sun is hot, etc., etc., etc. We’re perceiving and naming everything around us to better get a fix on our place – or where we fit – in the midst of the phenominal universe.
 Like a submarine pinging device, we are constantly sizing up other things and people to confirm our existence in the world and our place in the hierarchy of the world as created by ego.

 The instant we see or hear something, there is pure space, openness.
 Then the first skandha jumps in to identify it as separate from us.
-Next, the third skandha labels and categorizes it.
-Finally, the second skandha judges whether it’s friendly, unfriendly, or neutral.
-All of this in a nanosecond.
+Next, the second skandha judges whether it’s friendly, unfriendly, or neutral.
+Finally, the third skandha labels and categorizes it.
+All of this happens in a nanosecond.
 See if you can be aware of this happening in your daily life.